 All it takes is a dollar and a dream, right?
-And the Powerball is up to how much again?
 Look, if it’s the winning ticket, you’ll never forgive yourself, but think how much fun you’ll have at the winner’s early retirement party.

 Low-Denomination Gift Card